-Xavier was joined by his brother, Mathieu, in 2004, and they rapidly converted the vineyards to abide by biodynamic principles, such as using the lunar calendar and herbal and plant teas as fertilisers.
-Instead of machinery, horses are used to plough the fields, and donkeys keep the weeds in check.
+Xavier was joined by his brother, Mathieu in 2004, and they converted the vineyards to adhere to biodynamic principles, such as using the lunar calendar and herbal and plant teas as fertilisers.
+Instead of machinery, horses are used to plough the fields and donkeys keep the weeds in check.
 Domaine Ledogar was certified organic by Ecocert in 2006.

 As Members of the association "Change the Aude county into wine", the young dynamic winegrowers campaign for an authentic expression of their terroir.
 Engaged artisans with a big heart, they are certainly part of the rising stars of the appellation Corbières.

 “Our wines are meant to be shared – they are for friends and long-winded conversations.” - Xavier LedogarFollow Xavier Ledogar